 Recognition is something that has been widely studied and almost every single research comes up with the same result: more productivity and engagement.
+Definitely this will help retain software developers in your startup.
 This is not something exclusive for developers, but also a good habit you can nurture in your company.
 If you offer your developers career advancement, they’ll feel valued by the company and therefore they’ll feel the responsibility to commit further.

 So don’t be afraid to offer them career advancement, it might be something beneficial for your company in terms of productivity and in the long run.
 While a promotion could mean more responsibilities for them, your company can also ease the process by offering work-life balance benefits such as the possibility to work remotely or having some days off.

 The tech world is a very competitive industry but relationships are still crucial to succeed in every area.
 Having good ties will also help you polish your communication skills, which will result in positive outcomes for the company.
-If you played your cards right, it might even be possible for your talents to refer you to other good developers.
+If you played your cards right, it might even be possible for your talents to refer you to other good developers and increase developers’ retention.